 While brands can certainly do well with their own, singular channel—selling on Amazon brings significant advantages.
-First, customers can discover your brand on Amazon.
+First, customers can discover your brand.
 Finding your unique website is likely a bit more challenging and it will cost you.

 Second, many shoppers begin their product search on Amazon.
 According to BloomReach, consumers are twice as likely to conduct product research on Amazon (compared to Google).
 Almost 9 out of 10 customers check Amazon after finding a product directly through a retailer.

 Amazon can clearly serve as a powerful additional sales channel for brands already leveraging their own websites.
 It’s also important to remember that Amazon is an open marketplace, which means that third parties can sell a brand’s products if the brand doesn’t create its own listings.